mayankk2308/nutshell/README.md

 # Natural Language Unix

-Written in **Python 3**, this program allows users to automate seemingly tedious and multi-step process through the application of **Unix** commands using natural language.
+Written in **Python 3**, this program allows users to automate seemingly tedious and multi-step processes through the application of **Unix** commands using natural language.
 In the future, we may also incorporate speech recognition, blurring the limitations of precise syntax programming.

 ## Supported Commands